SimnBentez/Project_Beams/README.md

 ### Introduction

-The *Project Beams* aims to develop an efficient solution for the structural design of beams, integrating load calculations, stress analysis, and result visualization.
+The *Project Beam* aims to develop an efficient solution for the structural design of beams, integrating load calculations, stress analysis, and result visualization.
 This approach combines advanced computational tools and modern design methodologies.

 ### Objectives